nicklockwood/StandardPaths/README.md

 StandardPaths also provides NSString extension methods for manipulating file suffixes for Retina graphics, iPhone 5 and device idioms (phone/pad/desktop) to simplify loading device-specific resources.

-Finally, StandardPaths swizzles some of the methods in UIKit so that they gain additional intelligence when loading device-specific resources.
+Finally, StandardPaths swizzles some of the methods in UIKit and AppKit so that they gain additional intelligence when loading device-specific resources.
 This enables you to load the correct images and nib files for iPhone5 based on the file suffix instead of ugly runtime code checks of the display size.
 This swizzling can be disabled if you would prefer not to mess with the standard iOS behaviour (see below for details).

 Supported OS & SDK Versions